In the freelance community, we can all relate to experiencing the headaches of the problem client before.

 One way to test the water is to require a security deposit.
 This will test your client’s commitment to hiring you.

 Not only is requiring a security deposit a smart way to protect yourself, but it’s yet another way to filter out the good clients from the bad before signing an engagement agreement.
+That way, you don’t have to break up with the client down the road.

 PROBLEM CLIENT #2: THE “FICKLE-MINDED” CLIENT